-As part of executive leadership, the Chief Technology Officer (CTO) is responsible for driving advances, facing key opportunities, and solving the many challenges in an organization’s technology infrastructure.
+As part of executive leadership, the Chief Technology Officer (CTO) effectively engages digital transformation.
+The CTO is responsible for driving advances, facing key opportunities, and solving the many challenges in an organization’s technology infrastructure.
 Engaging and getting buy-in from leadership and other internal stakeholders around digital transformation is critical from the initial digital strategy assessment to its implementation.
 Chief Technology Officers have proven tactics and strategies that facilitate leadership buy-in and foster internal support for internal digital transformation initiatives.

 The CTO’s Unique Role in Digital Transformation

 Although the responsibilities between the Chief Technology Officer (CTO) and Chief Information Officer (CIO) overlap, there are distinct differences between both positions beside a primary professional focus on either hardware or software.
 As part of their professional activities, CTOs need to stay current on new and changing technology.
 Given their touchpoints with various other departments around implementation, CTOs have a critical role in driving and monitoring digital transformation initiatives.

 Acting as a “bridge-builder” between processes and people within an organization, CTOs can play a critical role in driving digital transformation throughout an enterprise.
 Part of their professional roles include

 - Thorough understanding of organizational concerns and strong communication/collaboration with other internal leadership

 - Ability to mobilize leadership, staff, and resources around transformative efforts within an organization

 - Working with appropriate internal leadership (including CIO) to implement solutions that benefit an organization’s top and bottom lines.